dg2034/Simple-Online-Music-Player/README.md

 ---

-# 🎵 Final Music Player 🎶
+# 🎵 Vibeify Music Player 🎶

 This is a simple yet stylish **web-based music player** built using **HTML, CSS, and JavaScript**.
 The goal of this project is to provide a smooth and responsive music playback experience with modern UI elements and dynamic interactions.